-We are the Capital District Council of Effective Communication for children, teens, and adults who stutter, as well as interested families and professionals.
+The Council for Effective Communication (CEC) serves individuals in the Capital Region— including children, teens, and adults— who stutter, as well as interested families and professionals.
 We believe that stuttering is complex and multidimensional and should be treated in a synergistic framework.

 That is, we believe one must work at learning the process of speech and language production, while working on attitudes and feelings in environmental situations.
 We foster empowerment and provide positive experience to enhance self-esteem, assertiveness and an internalization of control.
 The treatment components we utilize to achieve changes in these three areas: speech, feelings and environment include a variety of evidence-based components.
 Among them, may be: Stuttering Modification, Fluency Shaping, technological aids and Cognitive Behavioral components as a basis of Desensitization and non-avoidance.

 We hope these multifaceted program components allow for each client to find the treatment components most valuable to their personal journey towards creating lasting change in their ability to communicate.”
 These activities constitute a flight to freedom, which is an ongoing journey that includes our clients, their families, and the significant people in their lives.
 As a teaching and research institution, we are also committed to enhancing the field of Speech-Language Pathology by training graduate students and conducting an active line of research in the area of stuttering.”